 Niiti has appeared as counsel before all levels of court in Ontario, as well as the Supreme Court of Canada.
 She maintains a broad administrative law practice and represents individuals before all manner of administrative bodies and tribunals, including the Human Rights Tribunal of Ontario, the Ontario Labour Relations Board, in social benefits proceedings, and in federal human rights proceedings.
 Niiti represents individuals in proceedings before Colleges regulating health professionals.

-Niiti is a member of the Human Rights Tribunal of Ontario's Practice Advisory Committee.
+Niiti previously acted as a member of the Human Rights Tribunal of Ontario's Practice Advisory Committee.
 She regularly delivers presentations on topics such as human rights, employment law and long-term disability insurance.

 Niiti brings to her practice a strong background in workers’ rights advocacy.
-Niiti is committed to Cavalluzzo LLP's Statement of Principles and embraces her responsibility as a member of the legal profession to actively work against systemic racism and other forms of discrimination, to commit to the calls for action to advance the process of reconciliation with Indigenous peoples, and to promote the dignity and human rights of all.
+Niiti is committed to Cavalluzzo LLP's Statement of Principles and embraces her responsibility as a member of the legal profession to actively work against systemic racism and other forms of discrimination, and to advance and promote the dignity and human rights of all.